-This individual project is only available for participants of the Honours Program Tackling Global Challenges offered by the Faculty of Governance and Global Affairs in The Hague.
+This individual project is only available for participants of the Honours Program Tackling Global Challenges (before Expertise in Practice) by the Faculty of Governance and Global Affairs in The Hague.

 The self-developed research project is driven by a previously defined research question related to global challenges and can be carried out in collaboration with researchers from Leiden University and beyond the Netherlands.
 The result of such a project is a report detailing the work that has been done linked to the question and possible findings.
 Those findings can further be presented in form of a documentary, photo collage, video, poster, etc.

 When students have successfully fulfilled the individual project, they have shown to be able to:

 Address a research question that is related to the overall honours program ‘Tackling global challenges’ by looking at one aspect of a global challenge.

 Use theories discussed in the content-courses and competences from the competences lab to conduct the research.

 Offer a possible solution for the problem by building on theory.

 Individual project, so no need for a timetable.
 Has to be evaluated at the latest at the end of July of the third year.

 The structure of the report is as follows: